gridbugs/hackmd-posts/ocaml-lsp-learning.md

     The `dot-merlin-reader` package must be installed
 ```

-`dot-merlin-reader` what?
+`dot-merlin-reader`?
 There was no mention of that in the README (at the time of writing).

 That was probably my issue.
 I installed it:
 ```